JoinColony/colonyNetwork/docs/_Docs_GetStarted.md

 node packages/reputation-miner/bin/index.js --file ./reputations.json --colonyNetworkAddress 0x76d508fa65654654ffdb334a3023353587112e09 --minerAddress 0xb77d57f4959eafa0339424b83fcfaf9c15407461
 ```

-This will use the first account in `ganache-accounts.json` as the Reputation miner.
+The `minerAddress` in the execution above is the first account in `ganache-accounts.json`

 ### Force Reputation Updates
 The client is set to provide a reputation update once per hour.
 For testing, you'll likely want to 'fast-forward' your network through a few submissions to see usable reputation.